spraakbanken/korp-frontend/doc/frontend_devel.md

 `startLang` - language that should be the default search language.

-## Autocompletion menu
+## Auto completion menu

-Korp features an autocompletion list for searches in the Simple Search as well as in Extended for those corpus attributes configured to use `autoc`-directive (see <#ref autoc|autoc-section>).
-This is implemented using an Angular.js directive `autoc` that calls Karp's autocompletion function.
+Korp features an auto completion list for searches in the Simple Search as well as in Extended for those corpus attributes configured to use `autoc`-directive (see <#ref autoc|autoc-section>).
+This is implemented using an Angular.js directive `autoc` that calls Karp's auto completion function.
 Using Karp, Korp can autocomplete senses and lemgrams.
 To disable add the following to `config.yml`:

 ```